Right to silence: Canada

 A leading case on the right to silence in Canada is R. v.
-Singh (163 C.R.R.
-(2d) 280), in which a person in police custody invoked his right to silence 18 times yet was continually questioned.
-In a 5-4 majority, the Canadian Supreme Court ruled that there was no ancillary right under section 7 to have the police stop questioning a suspect after the asserted their right to silence.
+Singh, where a person in police custody invoked his right to silence 18 times yet was continually questioned.
+In a 5–4 majority, the Canadian Supreme Court ruled that there was no ancillary right under section 7 to have the police stop questioning a suspect after the asserted their right to silence.
 The court did, however, acknowledge that repeated police questioning after a defendant has asserted their right to silence raises doubts regarding the admissibility of further evidence under the confessions rule, though that was not the finding in the case.
 Another Supreme Court case, R. v.
 Hodgson, clarified that the right to silence only applied to the state and could not be used to exclude confessions made to private actors.

-Although an accused has the right to remain silent and may not be compelled to testify against himself, where an accused freely chooses to take the witness box and testify, there is no further right to silence and no general restriction on what kinds of questions they may be required to answer.
+Although an accused has the right to remain silent and may not be compelled to testify against themselves, where an accused freely chooses to take the witness box and testify, there is no further right to silence and no general restriction on what kinds of questions they may be required to answer.
 Section 13 of the Canadian Charter of Rights and Freedoms guarantees that witnesses may not have any incriminating evidence they gave as testimony used against them in separate proceedings.
 In effect, a person can be compelled to give involuntary self-incriminating evidence, but only where that evidence is to be used against a third party.

-In the past most cases, except for certain sex offences or where the victims were children, spouses could not be compelled to testify against each other, however after Bill C-32, The Victim's Bill of Rights Act, this is no longer the case.
-However, spouses retain the right to assert privilege, and to refuse to answer questions about communications during the marriage.
+In the past, most cases, except for certain sex offences or where the victims were children, spouses could not be compelled to testify against each other.
+However, after Bill C-32, The Victim's Bill of Rights Act, this is no longer the case.
+Spouses retain the right to assert privilege, and to refuse to answer questions about communications during the marriage.

 China

 The right of silence is not guaranteed by law in China.
 Article 93 of the Criminal Procedure Law states that "The criminal suspect shall answer the investigators' questions truthfully, but he shall have the right to refuse to answer any questions that are irrelevant to the case."
-But since the 1996 amendments to the Criminal Procedure Law, Article 15 states that "It shall be strictly prohibited to extort confessions by torture, gather evidence by threat, enticement, deceit, or other illegal means, or force anyone to commit self-incrimination."
+But since the 1996 amendments to the Criminal Procedure Law, Article 52 states that "It shall be strictly prohibited to extort confessions by torture, gather evidence by threat, enticement, deceit, or other illegal means, or force anyone to commit self-incrimination."
 In 2012 the law was also re-amended to include clauses that protect human rights.
-China has recognized the right against self-incrimination and forced confessions are prohibited by law.
+China has recognised the right against self-incrimination and forced confessions are prohibited by law.
 The signing of the International Covenant on Civil and Political Rights in 1998, also guarantees Chinese citizens the right against self-incrimination, however the treaty has not been ratified in China.